Why Become a Licensed Engineer?

 Once you have graduated with a bachelor’s degree and passed the FE exam, you can apply for certification as an Engineer Intern (EI) with FBPE.
 In this capacity, you will continue on your journey toward professional licensure by gaining engineering experience.

 After gaining some engineering experience, you will want to take the Principles & Practice of Engineering (PE) exam.
 The PE exam goes beyond testing academic knowledge and includes expertise gained in the practice of engineering.
-While no engineering experience is required to sit for the PE exam, NCEES statistics show that first-time examinees are more likely to pass the exam with at least four years of engineering experience.
+While no engineering experience is required to sit for the PE exam, NCEES statistics show that first-time examinees are more likely to pass the exam with two to four years of engineering experience.

 PE exams are offered in a variety of disciplines and sub-disciplines.
 Because the PE exam is based on the practice of engineering, you should take the exam for the discipline that you are most knowledgeable in (which may not be what you earned your degree in).
-The PE exam is offered as a pencil-and-paper test or a computer-based test (CBT), depending on the discipline.
-NCEES is transitioning all disciplines to CBT by 2024.

 Requirements to Apply for the PE Exam